 15. If you are responsible for the management of patient records or other patient information, you should make sure that they are held securely and that any staff you manage are trained and understand their responsibilities.
 You should make use of professional expertise when selecting and developing systems to record, access and send electronic data.5 You should make sure that administrative information, such as names and addresses, can be accessed separately from clinical information so that sensitive information is not displayed automatically.

-16. If you are concerned about the security of personal information in premises or systems provided for your use, you should follow the advice in Good Medical Practice on Raising concerns about patient safety (GMP, 2006) including concerns about confidentiality and information governance.
+16. If you are concerned about the security of personal information in premises or systems provided for your use, you should follow the advice in Good medical practice on Raising concerns about patient saincluding concerns about confidentiality and information governance.